 The visual and analogical foundations of design-centred disciplines.
 In particular understanding disciplines as borderless centres of practice which, for design, proceed through the making of, often, visual artefacts, afforded meaning through analogical interconnectedness.

-Drawing between Architecture and Archaeology
+Drawing between Architecture, Archaeology and Anthropology

 The Theory of Architectural Practice